SSamanta/SSRestClient/README.md

   - Support different HTTP methods
   - Using Objective-C

-SSRestClient is a lightweight resuable component using swift language and NSURLSession class:
+SSRestClient is a lightweight resuable component using Objective C language and NSURLConnection class:
 ### Version
 2.0.0